Principles of Movement

 Study designed to demonstrate how lives can be enhanced by a Fitness and Wellness Lifestyle.
 Discussion includes accurate, up-to-date information about nutrition, weight management, stress, cardiovascular health, cancer, sexually transmitted diseases, substance-use abuse, and aging/death/dying.
 3 Credits (3 Lecture) Corequisite(s): BIO103.
 Fall Only.

 Introduction to philosophies, practices, and the role of exercise intervention in modern chiropractic treatment.
 Applied skills include integrated movement in chiropractic rehabilitation and development of a variety of exercise prescriptions used in chiropractic treatment.
 Discussion includes the role of the fitness specialist in chiropractic care.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): PFS125 and PFS214 and PFS225.
 Spring Only.

 Behavior Modification Strategies

 Methods and strategies for lifestyle behavior modifications related to the health and fitness field of exercise participants.
 A variety of techniques and media is covered with theoretical and practical applications.
-(Formerly PFS211) 1 Credit (1 Lecture - 0 Lab) Prerequisite(s): BIO103 and PFS210.
+(Formerly PFS211) 1 Credit (1 Lecture) Prerequisite(s): BIO103 and PFS210.

 Fitness Testing and Interpretation